 - Tactics and requirements for opposing lease renewal

-- Service charges - common causes of dispute, the Code and s 20 consultation in mixed use developments
+- Service charges: common causes of dispute, the Code and section 20 consultation in mixed use developments

-- Break options- drafting and serving notices, payment of rent and interest, conditional clauses
+- Break options: drafting and serving notices, payment of rent and interest, and conditional clauses

-- The interpretation of repairing covenants, and the conduct and settlement of dilapidations claims
+- Interpreting repairing covenants, and conducting and settling dilapidations claims

-- Trespassers – efficient conduct of court procedures, and adding value with practical measures for eviction and preventing recurrent occupations
+- Trespassers: the efficient conduct of court procedures, and adding value with practical measures for eviction, and preventing recurrent occupations